fredlcore/BSB-LAN/docs/EN/homeautomation.md

 - `/status` - contains the value of the parameter in the MQTT payload.
 - `/set` - used to set a parameter with the value contained in the published MQTT payload using the SET telegram (default way of setting parameters).
 - `/inf` - same as `/set`, but uses the INF telegram (used for sending room temperature parameter 10000, for example).
-- `/poll` - ignores the published value and forces BSB-LAN to immediately update `/status` of the same parameter with a freshly retrieved parameter value. `/poll` can also be accessed directly below the main topic (e.g. `BSB-LAN/poll`) where it accepts a list of parameters separated by comma, dash, semicolon or pipe.
+- `/poll` - ignores the published value and forces BSB-LAN to immediately update `/status` of the same parameter with a freshly retrieved parameter value. `/poll` can also be accessed directly below the main topic (e.g. `BSB-LAN/poll`) where it accepts a list of parameters separated by comma.
 These parameters will then immediately have their respective `/status` topics updated in one go.
-Non-default destination addresses can be accessed by adding `!<addr>` to the parameter, just as in the URL notation.
+Addressing parameters can either be done in topic-style or similar to the list of logging parameters in BSB-LAN's settings (see examples below).

 At the same time, the legacy way of sending URL commands via MQTT directly to the main topic (as defined in the settings, defaulting to `BSB-LAN`), is still supported for compatibility reasons, but deprecated.
 Responses will always be written to `/status` of the above mentioned topic structure.